AlayaNetwork/alaya-devdocs/website/docs/Samurai-API.md

   **Return value**

-  `string[]` - An array of single PlatON address strings.
+  `string[]` - An array of single PlatON/Alaya address strings.

   **Description**

-  Ask the user to provide a PlatON address as an identification.
-Return a Promise that resolves to an array of strings of individual PlatON addresses.
+  Ask the user to provide a PlatON/Alaya address as an identification.
+Return a Promise that resolves to an array of strings of individual PlatON/Alaya addresses.
 If the user rejects the request, the Promise will reject it with a `4001` error.

   This request will result in a Samurai pop-up window.
 You only need to respond to user actions (such as clicking a button) to request the user's account.
 While the request is still pending, the button that caused the dispatch request should always be disabled.